 On the other hand, you could risk far less money and control more shares by buying a few call options.
 Two company contracts at €2 each would put just €400 of your money at risk and leverage twice as many shares.
 In this scenario, a €5 increase in share price could earn you at least €600 (200 x €5 – €400) — or up to €1,000, if you sold the options back and recouped some of your premium.
-Here, the return on your options have been between 150% and 250%.
+Here, the return on your options would have been between 150% and 250%.

 Options can protect your portfolio from losses